About our Memorial & Legacy Scholarships

 Sarah ultimately completed her journey, and sadly, passed away with cancer in December 2010.
 Not surprisingly, she continued to give by donating her body to medical science.

 Upon her death, a variety of tributes were made in her honor.
-Notably, donations of over $8,000 were made in her name to the Komen Tissue Bank, and a conference room as named in her honor at Procter & Gamble, with a plaque reading "In Celebration of Her Service to Others; Your faith, friendship, and courage insipre us and continue to lift us up.
-Thank you for touching our hearts and lives in such a special way."
+Notably, donations of over $8,000 were made in her name to the Komen Tissue Bank, and a conference room was named in her honor at Procter & Gamble, with a plaque reading «In Celebration of Her Service to Others; Your faith, friendship, and courage inspire us and continue to lift us up.
+Thank you for touching our hearts and lives in such a special way.» In 2021, thanks to generous donations from sisters and friends of Phi Sigma Rho and of those who knew her, the Phi Sigma Rho Foundations raised enough funds to endow this scholarship in perpetuity.